LeandroNovak/StreamArchive/README-EN.md

 **_-c directory_**

-Com a opção -c, especifica-se um diretório e o programa cria um arquivo chamado nome.sar, contendo todos os arquivos e sub-diretórios contidos no diretório indicado.
+With the -c option, specifies a directory and the program creates one file called name.sar, containing all the files and sub-directories contained on the indicated directory.

 **_-e sar_file_**

-The option -e indicates a file extraction and, in that case, a file with the .sar extension is indicated as argument.
+The -e option indicates a file extraction and, in that case, a file with the .sar extension is indicated as argument.
 The entire hierarchy of directories and files contained in the .sar file is extracted.

 **_-l sar_file_**

 The listing option, indicated by -l, receives a file with .sar extension and shows in the screen the entire hierarchy of directories and files contained in the .sar file.

 #### **4. RETURN CODES**

 Sar produces the following return values:

     0: successful execution
     1: the argument passed in the criation is not a directory